Provider Order for Life-Sustaining Treatment

-The Physician Orders for Life-Sustaining Treatment (POLST) form is a concise medical order completed by a person's physician after a discussion to determine which treatments the patient wants and does not want near the end of life.
+The Provider Order for Life-Sustaining Treatment (POLST) form is a concise medical order completed by a person's physician, APRN or physician's assistant after a discussion to determine which treatments the patient wants and does not want near the end of life.

-The POLST is introduced by physicians when they are caring for frail or elderly patients or patients near the end of a serious, progressive disease.
+The POLST is introduced by a patient's health care provider when they are caring for frail or elderly patients or patients near the end of a serious, progressive disease.
 The form includes resuscitation orders and three levels of end-of-life interventions.
-The POLST cannot be honored unless it is signed by the patient or their legal representative and the patient's physician.
+The POLST cannot be honored unless it is signed by the patient their legal representative or surrogate and the patient's physician, APRN or physician's assistant.

 - Video Introduction to POLST